WikiValley/HeaderFooter/README.md

 * The extension no longer enables itself automatically when installed via composer.
   You now need to call `wfLoadExtension( 'HeaderFooter' );` in LocalSettings.php.
+* Fixed deprecation warnings on MediaWiki 1.36 and above
+* Raised minimum PHP version to 7.4